 Background/introduction

-The illness caused by Severe Acute Respiratory Syndrome Coronavirus-2 (SARS-CoV-2), coronavirus disease (COVID-19), was declared a pandemic by the World Health Organization in March 2020.1 In absence of a cure and natural immunity, by May 2021, more than 500,000 Americans have died of COVID-19 and far more have been impacted by the disease.2 However, the distribution of the disease is not uniform across the American population, but rather the burden of COVID-19 has disproportionately impacted racial and ethnic minorities demonstrating the effects of social determinants of health, neighborhood traits, and the distribution of underlying comorbidities.3 Racial/ethnic minority populations in urban settings are often employed in service occupations that prevent work-from-home and physical distancing.4 Further, crowding, multi-generational households, older housing stock, and substandard air quality also contribute to the increased rates of COVID-19 among racial/ethnic minority communities.5 Finally, racial/ethnic minority populations experience a disproportionate burden of comorbidities that impact the severity of COVID-19 (e.g., diabetes, cardiovascular disease, asthma, obesity).
+The illness caused by Severe Acute Respiratory Syndrome Coronavirus-2 (SARS-CoV-2), coronavirus disease (COVID-19), was declared a pandemic by the World Health Organization in March 2020.1 In absence of a cure and natural immunity, by May 2021, more than 500,000 Americans had died of COVID-19 and far more had been impacted by the disease.2The distribution of the disease has not been uniform across the American population; rather, the burden of COVID-19 has disproportionately impacted racial and ethnic minorities, demonstrating the effects of longstanding inequities in social determinants of health, neighborhood traits, and underlying comorbidities.3 Racial/ethnic minority populations in urban settings are often employed in service occupations that prevent work-from-home and physical distancing.4 Further, crowding, multi-generational households, older housing stock, and substandard air quality also contribute to the increased rates of COVID-19 among racial/ethnic minority communities.5 Finally, racial/ethnic minority populations experience a disproportionate burden of comorbidities that impact the severity of COVID-19 (e.g., diabetes, cardiovascular disease, asthma, obesity).
 Identifying characteristics that are associated with increased COVID-19 risk, even if they are not causally related, can assist in prioritizing communities with high need for testing and vaccination to mitigate the continued impact of COVID-19.

-The Chicago COVID-19 Community Health Equity dashboard reports that the city of Chicago has recorded 244,230 positive COVID-19 cases from March 13, 2020 through May 1, 2021, resulting in 4,984 deaths.6 Despite representing 28.5% and 28.8% of the city’s total population, Black and Latinx populations represented 38.5% and 33.4% of deaths from COVID-19 respectively.6 Two highly effective COVID-19 vaccines were approved for emergency use in the United States in December 2020 and a third was authorized for use in February 2021.7 As COVID-19 vaccination is one of the most effective strategies to control spread and reduce morbidity and mortality, rapid and equitable dissemination is required.
-Public health officials must strategically prioritize the allocation of vaccine to those most in need such as those disproportionately impacted by COVID-19.
+The Chicago COVID-19 Community Health Equity dashboard reports that the city of Chicago recorded 244,230 positive COVID-19 cases from March 13, 2020 through May 1, 2021, resulting in 4,984 deaths.6 Despite representing 28.5% and 28.8% of the city’s total population, Black and Latinx populations represented 38.5% and 33.4% of deaths from COVID-19 respectively.6 Two highly effective COVID-19 vaccines were approved for emergency use in the United States in December 2020 and a third was authorized for use in February 2021.7 As COVID-19 vaccination is one of the most effective strategies to control spread and reduce morbidity and mortality, rapid and equitable dissemination is required to address the disproportionate burden of the disease on Black/Latinx populations.
+Public health officials must strategically prioritize the allocation of vaccine to those most in need, such as those disproportionately impacted by COVID-19.

-The Chicago COVID-19 Community Vulnerability Index (CCVI), adapted and modified from the CDC Social Vulnerability Index8, identifies communities that are uniquely vulnerable to barriers to COVID-19 vaccine uptake via a ranking of a combination of ten components (risk factors and COVID-19 burden) that are synthesized into a single composite score.
-Community areas that received high CCVI scores had the highest mobility during COVID-19, low socioeconomic status, high rates of COVID-19 hospital admission, and high rates of COVID-19 mortality.8 Fifteen community areas in Chicago comprised the top quintile, 7 of which were predominantly Latinx and 8 of which were predominantly Black.
-It is imperative that communities with the highest burden of disease are prioritized for equitable and effective control.
+The Chicago COVID-19 Community Vulnerability Index (CCVI), adapted and modified from the CDC Social Vulnerability Index8, identifies communities that are uniquely vulnerable to adverse COVID-19 impacts using a ranking of ten components (risk factors and COVID-19 burden) that are synthesized into a single community-level composite score.
+Chicago community areas that received high CCVI scores had the highest mobility during COVID-19, low socioeconomic status, high rates of COVID-19 hospital admission, and high rates of COVID-19 mortality.8 Fifteen community areas in Chicago comprised the top quintile, 7 of which with predominantly Latinx residents and 8 with predominantly Black residents.
+To reduce further inequities in COVID-19 related outcomes, public health leaders acknowledged the importance of prioritizing communities with the highest burden of disease for equitable and effective vaccine distribution.

-On January 25, 2021, Chicago implemented, Protect Chicago Plus (PCP), a citywide equity plan for vaccine distribution to ensure equitable access for communities experiencing the highest CCVI.9 The plan focused on increasing vaccine uptake in the 15 community areas in the top CCVI quintile by expanding access through hyperlocal community-led vaccination events.
+On January 25, 2021, Chicago implemented Protect Chicago Plus (PCP), a citywide equity plan for vaccine distribution to ensure equitable access for communities experiencing the highest CCVI.9 The plan focused on increasing vaccine uptake in the 15 community areas in the top CCVI quintile by expanding access through hyperlocal community-led vaccination events.
 PCP leveraged community stakeholders to reduce barriers to vaccination via call-in lines, strike teams, mobile clinics, homebound distribution, and other strategies (e.g., expanded eligibility to include all residents aged 18+) to improve vaccine uptake.